 Internal walls

 Repair category 1

-Notes No significant defects evident although again, some repairs may well prove necessary during any programme of redecoration.
+Notes No significant defects evident although some repairs may prove necessary during any redecoration.

-Floors including sub-floors

-Repair category 1

-Notes No significant defects evident.
+Floors including sub-floors Repair category 2 Notes Areas of flooring were noted to run off-level, indicative of past settlement of the building.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

 Repair category 1

-Notes No significant defects evident although I cannot confirm whether timber and glazed doors are fitted with safety glass or otherwise.
-The area of kitchen fitment is always a particular matter for personal taste.
+Notes The area of kitchen fitment is always a matter of personal taste.